geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Use of the pathetic fallacy in literature to relate emotions to nature.
 - Gardening and Groundhog Nemesis
   - Gardening as recommended therapy.
-  - Introduction of the author's nemesis, a groundhog.
+  - Introduction of John's nemesis, a groundhog.
   - Frustration and attempts to deter the groundhog.
   - The groundhog as a source of purpose.
 - Winter and Reflection
   - Reflection on the current winter season.
-  - Author's activity of clearing the garden in winter.
+  - John's activity of clearing the garden in winter.
   - Inner dialogue about productivity and procrastination.
-  - The author's desire for solitude and time to oneself.
+  - John's desire for solitude and time to oneself.
 - Embracing the Local and Unromantic
   - Wintry mix weather phenomenon in Indianapolis.
-  - The author's connection to unlovely Midwestern weather.
+  - John's connection to unlovely Midwestern weather.
   - Developing an appreciation for a place over time.
   - The tension between romanticism and practicality in weather descriptions.
 - Emotions, Weather, and Human Perception